futoin/specs/draft/ftn8_security_concept.md

         - 1000 failed attempts in 24 hours
         - 3000 failed attempts in 7 days
         - 10000 failed attempts in 30 days
+    - Second-level domain for service auto-registrations:
+        - 10 service auto-registrations in 30 days

 # 3. Interface